PVC vs. Polypropylene: Safe Flue Gas Venting with Centrotherm

 The discussion around polypropylene vs. PVC centers on performance under heat, chemical stability, installation methods, and long-term safety.

-• Polypropylene: Designed to withstand flue gas exhaust, up to 230°F (110°C), without risk of degradation.
-InnoFlue® and InnoFlue® Lite matches these ratings while being lightweight and easy to handle.
+Polypropylene: Designed to withstand flue gas exhaust, up to 230°F (110°C), without risk of degradation.
+InnoFlue® and InnoFlue® Lite match these ratings while being lightweight and easy to handle.

 Installation and Ease of Use